maslihov-vlad/TMPS/lab1/README.md

 # Lab 1: Creational Design Patterns

->The main goal of this lab work is get common with Creational Design Patterns and code some examples.
+>The main goal of this lab work is to get common with Creational Design Patterns and code some examples.
 I chosed Factory Method, Builder and Abstract Factory

 ### Used Technologies: